 Chateau La Fleur de Bouard Le Plus Vineyards, Terroir, Grapes, Winemaking

-The vineyard for Chateau La Fleur de Bouard Le Plus is planted to 100% old vine Merlot.
-The 2 hectare vineyard has a terroir that is similar to Pomerol with its gravel and clay soils.
+The 2 hectare vineyard for Chateau La Fleur de Bouard Le Plus is planted to 100% old vine Merlot.
+The vineyard has a terroir that is similar to what you find in Pomerol with its gravel and clay soils.

 The vineyard is planted to a vine density that ranges from 6,500 vines per hectare in the parcels with the oldest vines.
 You find the density increases to 8,500 vines per hectare in the more recent plantings.
 The average age of the vines used to produce La Fleur de Bouard Le Plus are on average, close to 45 years of age.